Miller-Media/modern-framework/README.md

 ```

 ### Distribute It
-When you are ready to build a release package of your plugin for distribution, that's easy too:
+When you are ready to build a new release of your plugin, that's easy too:

 ```
 $ wp mwp build-plugin myplugin-slug --version-update=minor